jozsefszalma/homelab/README.md

 For my home lab I bought a used [Gigabyte G292-Z20 HPC/AI Server](https://www.gigabyte.com/Enterprise/GPU-Server/G292-Z20-rev-100) through eBay in January 2024.

-This is basically a data center server intended for AI workloads; for those who regularly work with AWS, this is roughly the equivalent to the hardware behind the [Amazon EC2 G4dn Instances](https://aws.amazon.com/ec2/instance-types/g4/).
+This is basically a data center server intended for AI workloads; for those who regularly work with AWS, this is roughly comparable to the technology behind the [Amazon EC2 G4dn Instances](https://aws.amazon.com/ec2/instance-types/g4/).

-I purchased it without the GPUs (it can accommodate 8x double slot Nvidia T4 or V100 cards), but it is still ridiculously overpowered (24 core CPU, 8 channel 512GB DDR4 ECC2 memory, two 2.2 kW power supplies, two 10GbE network connections etc).
+I purchased it without the GPUs (it can accommodate 8x double slot Nvidia T4 or V100 cards), but it is still ridiculously overpowered as-is (24 core CPU, 8 channel 512GB DDR4 ECC2 memory, two 2.2 kW power supplies, two 10GbE network connections etc).

 I assume the price was 'right' because majority of the business workloads these days are running on at least A10 or A100 GPUs, so a server that was designed for the Volta/Turning architectures is somewhat passé for enterprise deployment and who else would be crazy enough to purchase something like this right?